sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

       ]
       ```

-  - Example (When object isn't presented):
+  - Example (When object isn't present):

     - ```
       Y = [
-        		0		# Object isn't presented
+        		0		# Object isn't present
-        		?		# ? means we dont care with other values
+        		?		# ? are all don't cares: we don't care about these values
         		?
         		?
         		?